All best sellers

 Overall, painting miniatures with aerosols can be a great way to save time and achieve a smooth, even base coat.
 With practice and patience, you can produce excellent results and create beautiful and detailed miniatures that you can be proud of.

-Problems when painting miniatures with sprays
+Problems when painting miniatures with Sprays

-Painting miniatures with aerosols can produce excellent results, but it can also come with its own set of challenges.
+Painting with aerosols can produce excellent results, but it can also come with its own set of challenges.
 Some of the most common problems that can arise when painting miniatures include:

-• Over-spraying: Over-spraying can occur when you hold the aerosol can too close to the miniature or apply too much paint in one area.
+• Over-spraying: It can occur when you hold the aerosol can too close to the miniature or apply too much paint in one area.
 This can obscure the miniature's details and make it difficult to add additional layers.

 • Clogging: Clogging can occur when the nozzle becomes clogged with dried paint or debris.
 This can cause the paint spray to become uneven or stop working altogether.